PanDAWMS/panda-jedi/README.txt

 Release Note

 * 7/31/2013
+  * added fullSimulation for job splitter
+  * removed defualt walltime in AtlasProdTaskRefiner
   * improved AtlasJobBroker to upload log snippet
   * changed AtlasJobBroker to take max/minmemory and mintime into account